shen9175/Clockwork-of-Muscovy/README.md

 But we want add something more. we want to remake large campus map but manually type in the collision data is too time consuming and we only have two days before deadline.
 So we  chose to use large tile size to reduce the collision data input time.
-But it came out that it was the wrost decision ever.
+But it came out that it was the worst decision ever.
 Make the control very inaccurate and blunt.

 After 2 years, I finally got some time to refine this project.
 This time I spent more than 2 weeks try to make the control silky smooth,  bug